-You walk through the door and can't help but turn your gaze from your shoes to the ceiling.
+You walk through the door and can't help but raise your gaze to the ceiling.
 You feel as if you'd entered another world.
 Sights all around embrace you until your eyes beg you to blink.
 There is so much to take in!

 Is this the surprise you got the first time you popped in to Settlement Co. café?
 Whether you visit the downtown Kitchener location or the original Uptown Waterloo site, you cannot help but stop to inhale the fresh design.
 I had the delight of sitting down with Settlement Co. owner and local entrepreneur Rob Theodosiou to hear the story of how his stimulating café artscapes came together.